-Sinusitis is a viral or bacterial infection located behind your cheek bones and forehead, these spaces are known as sinuses.
-They are usually free of germs, but if the mucous gets stuck in the sinuses, it may cause sinus infection.
+Sinusitis is a viral or bacterial infection located behind your cheekbones and forehead, these spaces are known as sinuses.
+They are usually free of germs, but if the mucus gets stuck in the sinuses, it may cause a sinus infection.

 The sinuses are basically sacs filled with air located in the facial bones of the head.
 There are four pairs of sinuses:

-– The frontal sinuses; they are situated above the eyes, in the region between the eyebrows.
+– The frontal sinuses; are situated above the eyes, in the region between the eyebrows.

 – The maxillary sinuses; situated within the cheekbones, behind the nose bridge.

 – The ethmoid sinuses; situated in between the eyes, behind the nose bridge.

 – The sphenoid; situated behind the ethmoid sinuses, as well as behind the eyes.

 Sinuses have several functions, for example: making the incoming air warmer and helping in the formation of different sounds.
 If the sinuses get inflamed and infected and the condition lasts less than four weeks, it is called acute sinusitis.
 If acute sinusitis becomes persistent and symptoms last longer than three months it has progressed into chronic sinusitis.
 Sinusitis can get from a minor annoyance to a serious condition – chronic sinusitis – that could require surgery if not treated properly!

 A few of the symptoms you may have associated with sinusitis are stuffy nose, headache and thick nasal secretions of colors like green, yellow, or blood-tinged.

 Prescription drugs like decongestants or antibiotics bring relief only temporarily but have unhealthy side effects.
 Sometimes the only prescribed treatment is surgery, which is usually not the most successful either.